Cinderpe1t/TBS_Robotics_Send_and_Receive_Data_Through_Network/README.md

     time.sleep(1)
 ```
 ## Run the codes
-- Modify port numbers at server and client Python codes
+- Modify IP addresses and port numbers at server and client Python codes
 - Set server IP address at client code
 ```
 HOST='192.168.1.121'
 PORT=5025
 ```
-- Remember to set up and run server-side first
+- Remember to set up and run server-side first so that server waits for client's connection request.
+If server is not ready, client's request will be denied and the client code will stop with an exception.
 - Client follows after server set up
 - At server, `python3 tcpip_server_v1.py`
 - At client, `python3 client_test_v1.py`